gisellehargrove/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+  Semantic HTML is used to make the code on your HTML page look neater and easily readable to the eye of whom may be looking at the related code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+  Inline block have padding and margins added on all four sides.
+Display inline block does not add a line break after the element.

 3. What are the 4 areas of the box model?

+   Margin, padding, border, and content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+   The property works on the cross axis.

 5. Explain why git is valuable to a team of developers.

+   Git could be valuable for version control, preventing merge conflicts, allow you to see and go back to previous versions along with many other things.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.